Social media marketing gets all the attention.

 Social media has leveled the playing field, enabling fledgling businesses to access audiences even with very little investments.
 No wonder social media has become today’s hot medium for content marketing.

 Social media marketing is one of the channels of content marketing, which in turn, is part of your main marketing strategy (which could include advertising, networking, etc).
 For some businesses, social media marketing may be enough to bring the number of leads and sales they’re after.
 But most businesses would have to go beyond social media marketing to continue growing.

 In fact, if you do social media marketing but don’t build your own content platform, then you might as well stop.
 You wouldn’t be building a sustainable business that way.
 You would only be getting more traffic for Facebook or Twitter or whatever network you’re using.

-As Copyblogger’s Brian Clark says, “social media is a publicity engine.”
+“Social media is a publicity engine,”says Copyblogger’s Brian Clark.
 It’s a distribution channel for your content.
 It should not be where your entire business is built.